aung95/LGE_granularity_Radiology/README.md

 # LGE Granularity in Radiology

 Welcome to the `LGE_granularity_Radiology` GitHub repository.
 This repository hosts a collection of documents and scripts associated with the radiology submission RAD-24-086.
-Our focus is on providing a comprehensive analysis framework for Late Gadolinium Enhancement (LGE) granularity in cardiac magnetic resonance imaging data, with a particular emphasis on its implications in radiology.

 ## Repository Contents